Orika Africa

 General safari clothing

-• Light rain jacket
+• A light, packable rain jacket

-• Swimsuit
+• Swimwear

 Footwear & accessories

-• Sandals for lodge downtime
+• Sandals for relaxing around the lodge

-• Sunglasses and hat
+• Sunglasses and a hat

 Gear & essentials